my-personal-project-organization/my-personal-project/README.md

 Please make sure to update tests as appropriate.

-## License (Optional)
+## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
-(You'd need to create a LICENSE.md file).
-If you don't want to use MIT, choose a different license.
+This project is licensed under the MIT License.

 ---